Introduction

 Mother

-During the summer of 1889, Robert discovered that Emily Bartlett of Hardington was carrying his child.
-Rather than marrying her, he married someone else.
+During the summer of 1889, Robert discovered that Emily Bartlett of Hardington was pregnant with his child.
+Instead of marrying her, he chose to marry someone else.
+On 25 November 1889, he married Mary Jane Neville at Pendomer Church.

 First wife

-Mary Jane Neville’s early years were similar to Robert’s mother’s.
-She was the illegitimate daughter of Sarah Neville of East Coker and was raised by her grandparents after her mother married.
+Mary Jane Neville was the illegitimate daughter of Sarah Neville of East Coker and was raised by her grandparents after her mother married.
+At the time of their marriage, Mary Jane was working as a domestic servant in Kensington.

 Railway platelayer